asulibraries/islandora-repo/README.md

 2. Clone ASU claw-playbook
 3. cd into claw-playbook
 4. Clone this repo into a folder called claw-sandbox
-3. Run vagrant up (from within the claw-playbook root)
+5. Run vagrant up (from within the claw-playbook root)

+# Ansible
+If you've already provisioned your vagrant environment and need to re-run the ASU specific provisioning, you can do so with `ansible-playbook asu-install.yml -i inventory/vagrant -l all -e ansible_ssh_user=ubuntu -e islandora_distro=ubuntu/xenial64`

 # Helpful Hints